priya987gupta/elitmus_TreasureHunt/README.md

 Tech stack used are **`HTML/CSS/JS/PHP`**.

-Extract the folder and run `register_form.php`
+## Steps taken

+Run `register_form.php`
+New users can register for the game by filling name,email and password columns.
+Already registered users can directly login and play the game.
+After successful login ,the user dashboard will open which contains the play button to play the game.
+By clicking on the play button, the Treasure Hunt game will start The player has to solve each riddle within a time limit provided,if time limit exceeded at any of the ridddle then player will not be able to move forward in the game.
 The admin dashboard contains the list of users who registered for the game.
-The user dashboard contains the play button to play the game.

 ## Deployed at
 https://elitmustreasurehunt.000webhostapp.com/register_form.php